Skip to content

 • 292 is the fetch time in milliseconds from the origin image storage.

-• 10.0.1.42 is the IP of the backend node that processed the request (the X-Imagizer-Server value).
-It is - for requests served from cache.
+• 10.0.1.42 is the IP of the backend node that processed the request (the X-Imagizer-Server value), stamped by the load balancer.
+It is - only when no backend was involved: health checks, errors, and responses served directly by the front node (for example a 503 when all backends are down).
 In a cluster it links the access line to the application log on that node.

 • b0395187a1475b96465c0c329c308d8f is the request trace ID, shared with the application log, where it appears as rid=.